mitchness/DoorDilemma/README.md

          It's like you weren't even there.

                 LARRY
-         But you know, the door was one of those slow-shutters.
+         But you know..., the door was one of those slow-shutters.

                 JEFF
          Well that makes it hard to gauge.